xringscoring/agb_handicap/README.md

     require 'agb_handicap'

+    # Calculation requires an array of at least 1 distance, each describing
+    # 'range_in_meters' - note Imperial diatnces must be converted
+    # 'total_shots' - at this distance
+    # 'target_diameter_cm'
+    # 'scoring_scheme' - see AgbHandicap::SCORING_SCHEMES for definitions

     distances = [ {'range_in_meters' => 18, 'total_shots' => 60, 'target_diameter_cm' => 40, 'scoring_scheme' => 'METRIC'} ]
     score = 544